 Spawning shad (broad stock) will be manually spawned and fertilized eggs will be incubated in the hatchery.
 Upon hatching, the young shad fry will be intensively cultured for about a 16 day period.
 During their stay at the hatchery, the dry will be marked with Oxytetracyclin (OTC) on a set sequence of days that will give the shad produced from the PTG hatchery a unique tag.
 All shad produced from this facility will be released back into the Pamunkey River.

-In order to do OTC tagging, the Pamunkey Tribal Government what to triple the size of the fish hatchery.
 We added 12 holding tanks, a new plumbing system, with oxygen and water going to all tanks, also new brine shrimp hatching tanks and a new filtration system.

 The Chesapeake Bay Program Grant and support from the Virginia Department of Game and Inland Fisheries made this possible.